 Please note: you must be eligible for basic medical coverage (Saskatchewan Health Plan) in order to have access to this extended health coverage plan.

-The University of Saskatchewan encourages all students, staff and faculty to take precautions that they believe are appropriate to help protect our community, including staying current with your Measles, Covid-19 and influenza vaccinations, as per public health guidelines.
+The University of Saskatchewan encourages all students, staff and faculty to take precautions that they believe are appropriate to help protect our community, including staying current with your Measles, Covid-19 and influenza vaccinations, as per the Saskatchewan public health guidelines.

-Learn more about USask Health Alerts.
+Learn more on the USask Health Alerts website

-There are many ways you can get involved, make friends and build the relationships that you will remember for years to come.
+There are many ways you can get involved, make friends, and build the relationships that you will remember for years to come.

 USask student groups: Connect with fellow USask students by joining one of the many student groups on campus.
 Many host social activities, cultural events and help ensure that your transition to life at USask is as smooth as possible.

 International students: Get to know about programs and ways you can connect with fellow international students through the International Student and Study Abroad Centre (ISSAC).
 Be sure to follow ISSAC on Instagram.
-It’s a great way to stay connected and learn about things you can do while at USask
+It’s a great way to stay connected and learn about things you can do while at USask.

 Attend Orientation Events: We highly recommend that all incoming exchange students attend USask Orientation and the New International Student Welcome, which are held right before the fall and winter terms start.
 You'll be invited to participate in a variety of welcome activities that will help you meet new people and get the most out of your university experience.
 There are no fees to attend.